 The Safe Quality Foods Program (SQF)

-We are also certified the SQF Program which is recognized by the Global Food Safety Initiative (GFSI) and links primary production certification to food manufacturing, distribution and agent/broker management certification.
+We are also certified in the SQF Program which is recognized by the Global Food Safety Initiative (GFSI) and links the primary production certification to food manufacturing, distribution and agent/broker management certification.

 Other Certification Audits

 Good manufacturing practice (GMP) is the aspect of quality assurance that warrants that all products are consistently created and controlled at the proper level of quality standards as required by regulatory agencies for that region, and also appropriate for their intended use.